alexanderdickson/waitForImages/README.md

     $('selector').waitForImages(function() {

         alert('All images are loaded.');
+        $(this).slideUp()l
     });

+`this` is a reference to the element that `waitForImages()` is called on.

 ###Advanced###

-You can pass a second function as a callback.
-It will be called for each image that is loaded, with some information passed as arguments.
+You can pass a second function as a callback that will be called for each image that is loaded, with some information passed as arguments.

     $('selector').waitForImages(function() {